pingcap/docs/tiflash/tiflash-supported-pushdown-calculations.md

 summary: Learn the push-down calculations supported by TiFlash.
 ---

-# Push-down calculations Supported by TiFlash
+# Push-down Calculations Supported by TiFlash

 This document introduces the push-down calculations supported by TiFlash.

+## Push-down operators

 TiFlash supports the push-down of the following operators:

 * TableScan: Reads data from tables.
 * Selection: Filters data.